zharmad/2DChemistry/README.md

 Still haven't split the configuration into JSON files, but the hooks have been set.

 WebAssembly and parallelisation are items on my wishlist in order to speed things up a bit more.
 The current bottleneck is testing every pair of molecules to check if they are within collision range.
 This is particle-mesh Ewald territory for liquid-phase simulations with 10^6 atoms, but I think a simple parallelisation solution should be sufficient.

+### Known bugs

+1. Temperature exchange resampling on collision isn't what is expected.
+The equilibrium system temperature is currently slightly lower than the world temperature for most setups, e.g. 190K when world temperature is set to 200K.
+This seems to be because faster molecules expereince redistribution more often and thus presents a negative bias on the actual temperature.
+An artificial factor (1.38) is currently applied to the Maxwell 2D velocity distribution to keep the simulation from being too cool relative to the outside world.